11 min read

 The First 10x: Port to C#

-I ported a known-good Myers bit-parallel implementation to C# and immediately saw a 10x speedup over the Levenshtein routine I was using before.
+I ported a known-good Myers bit-parallel implementation to C# and immediately saw a 6x speedup over the Levenshtein routine I was using before.
 Great, but not enough.
-Levenshtein was still 75% of CPU.
+Levenshtein was still a large portion of CPU time.
 I needed it cheaper still.

 Where the Speed Came From